Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 ```

-### **SD card for circuitpython**
+### **MicroSD card for circuitpython**

-The Seeedruino XIAO build-in about 40 KB flash, but it may have not enough space to store the large size python code file, fortunately, Seeeduino XIAO expansion board built-in an SD card slot for extending the store space, so you can follow this instruction to learn how to run the circuitpython on the SD card.
+The Seeedruino XIAO build-in about 40 KB flash, but it may have not enough space to store the large size python code file, fortunately, Seeeduino XIAO expansion board built-in an MicroSD card slot for extending the store space, so you can follow this instruction to learn how to run the circuitpython on the MicroSD card.

 !!!Note
-    The SD card system format is FAT or exFAT.
-If you use other SD card system format that will cause the SD card can not be recognized.
+    The MicroSD card system format is FAT or exFAT.
+If you use other MicroSD card system format that will cause the MicroSD card can not be recognized.

 **Step 1.** Prepare a micro SD Card to plug in the XIAO expansion board.